MicrosoftDocs/security/zero-trust/applications.md

 ## Additional deployment objectives

-### Deploy adaptive access and session controls for all apps
+### IV.
+Deploy adaptive access and session controls for all apps

 Once you've accomplished your initial three objectives, you can focus on additional objectives such as ensuring that all apps are using